Attic Fans & Ventilation

 High-quality attic fan service

 Attic fan and attic ventilation is key for making your home more comfortable, while at the same time lowering your utility bills.
 Why do attics get so hot?
 Because they’re absorbing the full power of the sun’s rays.

 When this happens, your roofing material will heat up, sometimes up to temperatures of 150 degrees.
 This heat then travels down to your rafters and the attic itself.

 When your attic gets too hot, it’s a tough proposition to keep the rest of your house cool.
 This is why an attic fan goes a long way to resolve these issues.
 But it’s not just the summer months that can create issues; at all times during the year, heat and moisture can accumulate and cause damage.
 A properly ventilated attic will do wonders to help remove the moisture.

-If you’re in the market for attic fans in McKinney, Dallas, Fort Worth or the surrounding area, give the pros at H&H Heating and Air a call today.
+If you’re in the market for attic fans in the DFW or surrounding areas, give the pros at H&H Heating and Air a call today.
 We can explain the ins and outs of attic ventilation and will help you decide on the perfect unit for your home.
 Put us to work for you!

 What People Are Saying

 Don has been taking care of my A/C and heating needs for nearly 12 years.
 After bad experiences with another company, he came in and has done such a great job, that I'm still using my original unit and it is going strong!
 Call Don and son they will take care of your unit because they are professional and they care about their customers!

 We're Here To Help!

 M-F: 8am – 10pm